 Motivational interviewing can also be used to address risky behaviors individuals participate in out of habit or ignorance.
 It can also prepare individuals for further, more specific types of therapies.
 This style of treatment works best for patients who are less motivated to change, to begin with, those who already want to change have less of a need for this form of treatment.

-Our trained staff uses motivational interviewing to encourage patients to talk about their need for a change and about their reasons for that change.
-The interviewer is there to spark a conversation about change and the way to make that change happen.
-Motivational interviewing is commonly a short-term form of treatment, with one or two sessions, although it can be used in long-term treatment as well.
+Our trained staff uses motivational interviewing to encourage patients to talk about their need for a change and about their own personal reasons for that change.
+The interviewer is there to spark a conversation about change, and the way to make that change happen.
+A motivational interviewing therapy program is commonly a short-term treatment, with one or two sessions, although it can be used in long-term treatment as well.
 The role of the therapist is more about listening than intervening.
-It is a two-step process, step one is to motivate the patient to change, and step two is getting the patient to commit to change.
+It is a two-step process; step one is to motivate the patient to change, and step two is encouraging and assisting the patient to commit to change.

 - Express and show empathy toward clients